 By generating posts that your audience finds fulfilling, you can drive interest, website traffic, synapse, and an improved customer-seller relationship.

-The mistake often made by novice B2B salespeople, is to focus too heavily on the ROI, when really, cold emails are about creating a dialogue and relationship with your potential customer.
-With patience, you will eventually get the sale.
+The mistake often made by novice B2B salespeople is to focus too heavily on the ROI, when really, cold emails are about creating a dialogue and relationship with your potential customer.

-The process of sending cold-emails and networking is simple, and when executed effectively, can be hugely rewarding.
+The process of sending cold emails, and when executed effectively, can be hugely rewarding.
 Here are some key tips that Guillaume has successfully employed:

 - Find your target on LinkedIn.
 Guillaume suggests using LinkedIn Sales Navigator to refine your search.
 Find their email address and any other useful data

-- Use a casual subject line to encourage people to open your e-mail
+1. Use a casual subject line to encourage people to open your email

-- Finish off the e-mail with a simple question e.g. ‘What do you think?’
+4. Finish off the email with a simple question e.g. ‘What do you think?’
 This triggers curiosity and encourages the reader to click the link.

 Getting in Front of Your Audience

 Podcasts are another great way to access not only your audience, but also that of the podcast host.